bqc0n/minecraft-proxy/README.md

     # if no 'bind' found, it binds to "0.0.0.0:25565" and "[::]:25565"
     server: "minecraft.example.com" # Port defaults to 25565
   modded_server:
-    proxy_protocol: true # Optional, default is false
     bind:
       - "0.0.0.0:25565"
-      - "[::]:25565"
     server: "192.0.2.1:25656" # Port can be specified
-# You can configure Sorry server, which is used when all servers are offline
 sorry:
   version: "§cOffline"
   motd: